Global survey of star clusters in the Milky Way VIII. Cluster formation and evolution: Methods

-The remaining parameters are constrained in consideration of three aspects: The definition of the model functions, the computability of the model CAMF and the physicality of the model.
+The remaining parameters were constrained in consideration of three aspects: The definition of the model functions, the computability of the model CAMF and the physicality of the model.
 The first aspect refers to the fact that certain parameters are required to have certain properties, such as, for instance, non-negativity, by the definition of their corresponding model functions.
-As such, we require non-negativity for $x_1,s,a_2$, as well as $x_1 < x_2$, $a_1 < 1$ and $\log n_\mrm{b} < 0$.
+As such, we required non-negativity for $x_1,s,$ and $a_2$, as well as $x_1 < x_2$, $a_1 < 1$ and $\log n_\mrm{b} < 0$.
 The second aspect mainly refers to the requirement for {the} lifetime-mass relation to be monotonic such that $m(M,t)$ can be inverted to compute $M$ for given $m,t$.
-We require $1 - a_1 - a_2 > 0.1$ instead of simple positiveness in order to avoid poor numerical conditioning.
-Similarly, we impose finite bounds for $s$ in order to avoid undesirable behaviour of the CIMF in the limits $s \rightarrow 0$ and ${(x_2 - x_1)}/{s} \rightarrow 0$.
+We required $1 - a_1 - a_2 > 0.1$ instead of simple positiveness in order to avoid poor numerical conditioning.
+Similarly, we imposed finite bounds for $s$ in order to avoid undesirable behaviour of the CIMF in the limits $s \rightarrow 0$ and ${(x_2 - x_1)}/{s} \rightarrow 0$.
 The third aspect refers to the observational and physical constraints we impose on the model from prior knowledge.
 We know that some clusters reach ages $\tau > 9.5$, but others dissolve within the observed range of ages, which gives us constraints for the cluster lifetimes.
 The existence of clusters of a given mass places constraints on the Schechter cut-off mass.
 Prior work on N-body dynamics gives limits on the timeframe during which violent relaxation will take place \citep[see][]{shukirea17,shukirea18,shukirgaliyev2019,shukirea21}.

-In Table \ref{tab:par_constraints}, the ranges to which each parameter is confined are given in the third column, and the more complex constraints involving multiple parameters are listed in the fourth column.
+In Table \ref{tab:par_constraints}, the ranges to which each parameter was confined are given in the third column, and the more complex constraints involving multiple parameters are listed in the fourth column.

 In the second column of Table \ref{tab:par_constraints}, Gaussian priors with mean $\mu_\mrm{G}$ and standard deviation $\sigma_\mrm{G}$ are given in the form $\mu_\mrm{G}\pm \sigma_\mrm{G}$ for some parameters.
-These priors represent information that can easily be extracted from the data without performing a full fit in {eleven}-dimensional parameter space.
+These priors represent information that could easily be extracted from the data without performing a full fit in {eleven}-dimensional parameter space.